my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 ### **Snippets**

-Snippets files are written in JSON, support C-style comments, and can define an *unlimited number* of snippets.
+Snippets files are written in JSON, support C-style comments (`//`), and can define an *unlimited number* of snippets.
 Snippets support most TextMate syntax for dynamic behavior, intelligently format whitespace based on the insertion context, and allow easy multiline editing.

 - a **language** snippet file